MarcialRosales/rabbitmq-ldap-integration/auth-tags-vhost/README.md

 ## 1. Launch OpenLDAP

-Run `start.sh` script to launch **OpenLDAP**.
+From within `auth-tags-vhost` folder, run `start.sh` script to launch **OpenLDAP**.
 It will kill the container we ran on the previous scenario and it will start a new one.
 This is so that we start with a clean LDAP database.

 ## 2. Set up LDAP entries